Wondering how much granulated herbs you should take? Good question! Although they can be powerful, herbs can be seen more as foods than drugs.

 The most important thing is to to take a dosage (and when) that feels right for you.

 Here are some general rules:

-A Big Dosage for Short-lived but intense issues: 3 teaspoons (6 capsules), or 1 level tablespoon of the powder (6-8 capsules) three times daily.
+A Big Dosage for Short-lived but intense issues: 3 little spoons (12 capsules) twice a day.

-A Smaller Dosage for Lingering low-grade concerns: 2 teaspoons (4 capsules), or 1/2 tablespoon 2 times daily.
+A Smaller Dosage for Lingering low-grade concerns: 2 little spoons (8 capsules).

 The above guidelines represent the usual doses.
 If you don’t much care for reading or thinking too much about it, you’re done.
 If you want to fine tune things a bit, keep reading.

-If you are very sensitive to medicines: start out low (1/2 teaspoon or 1 capsule) once per day, and raise the dosage each day.
+If you are very sensitive to medicines: start out low (1/2 little spoon or 2 capsules) once per day, and raise the dosage each day.
 When you get to the point where your concerns are being addressed, you’re good, you don’t have to go any higher than that.
 This advice is especially useful for those who are taking herbs for something that is induced or aggravated by stress.

 Finally, some data for those who are trying to translate doses from a raw bulk prescription such as is more common in China or Chinatown pharmacies.
 The herb extract powders at Eagle Herbs are 5:1 concentrations.
 This means that it took 5 kilograms to produce 1 kilogram of extract powder.
 So, should you get a prescription for 5 grams of an herb per day, we would translate that to 1 gram of extract powder per day.